 Regardless of personal preferences, any Ghibli film directed by Hayao Miyazaki is going to be baseline good.
 Ponyo is a beautifully animated film that leans into the fluctuations and elasticity of nature as the characters race on water and confront the elements.
 It’s the story itself that lacks here, with irritating characters and a lackluster plot.

 One of the most notable aspects of Isao Takahata’s career is the versatility he demonstrated.
-The differences between a film such as My Neighbors the Yamada’s and Grave of Fireflies is striking in tone but the former highlights his penchant of utilizing negative space.
+The differences between films such as My Neighbors the Yamadas and Grave of Fireflies are striking in tone, but the former highlights his penchant for utilizing negative space.
 The story is simple as it follows a Japanese family on their day-to-day pursuits with minimal drama, but the artistry is inventive in its use of comic strip style paneling, a noted difference from the rest of Ghibli’s films.

 Isao Takahata leans into playfulness in Pom Poko, one of the many instances where his love for folk tales takes center stage.
 The film follows a group of tanuki — characters of myth known as Japanese raccoon dogs — whose forest home is threatened by urban development and their efforts to save it.
 The film plays with themes of environmental allegory while never leaning away from the larger-than-life character designs, utilizing folktales and myths for modern consumption.